izyware/devops/README.md

     npm run codebuild.projectDetails queryObject.izyUser 86 queryObject.projectName myProject

+To debug your code build scripts (buildspec.*) use the provided docker Image:

+    docker build -f codebuild/Dockerfile -t izy-aws-codebuild:7.0  .;

+You can then shell into the environment and run your commands:

+    docker run -v /var/run/docker.sock:/var/run/docker.sock -v `echo ~/.aws`:/root/.aws -v `pwd`:/izyhost/src -it --entrypoint sh izy-aws-codebuild:7.0 -c bash

 If your application generates or uses docker containers as part of its CICD, you will need to use privilaged mode inside codebuild.
 Notice that the filesystem/volume mapping and network interfaces addresses can get confusing in this case.
 The most common issue reported on MacOS platforms vs Linux (Codebuild) is that the docker-compose volume mapping (using the volumes block) on Mac will only work if full path to host operating system is provided.